alexa-games/litexa/packages/litexa-deploy-aws/README.md

 ## Before You Start

-Let's take a closer look at your litexa config (the `litexa.config.js/ts/json/coffee` in your project root).
+Let's take a closer look at your Litexa config (the `litexa.config.js/ts/json/coffee` in your project root).
 It probably looks something like this:

 ```json